 BEVITAL AS

-41 biomarkers of 5 different classes from 200μl sample volume on GC- and LC-MS/MS platforms.
+41 biomarkers of 5 different classes from 300μl sample volume on GC- and LC-MS/MS platforms.
 Contact our experts for any questions or inquiries.

 Why did we design this panel?

-We developed a targeted metabolomics panel for investigating nutritional status and lifestyle to accurately measure specific nutrients and metabolites, assess status and dietary intake, and understand metabolic responses to intervention.
+We developed this targeted metabolomics panel for investigating nutritional status and lifestyle to accurately measure specific nutrients and metabolites, assess status and dietary intake, and understand metabolic responses to intervention.
 This supports nutrition focused research, and can be used for developing personalized dietary recommendations and lifestyle interventions, improving individual health outcomes and informing public health strategies.
+The panel supports:

 B-vitamins, functional markers, and methyl donors